This general guidelines should help you choosing the best microplate for your assay.

 What is high-throughput screening?

-High-throughput screening (HTS) is a drug discovery process that allows automated testing of large numbers of chemical and/or biological compounds for a specific biological target.
+High-throughput screening (HTS) is a drug discovery process that allows automated testing of large numbers of chemical and/or biological compounds for a specific biological target, for example through binding assays.
 High-throughput screening methods are extensively used in the pharmaceutical industry, leveraging robotics and automation to quickly test the biological or biochemical activity of a large number of molecules, usually drugs.
 They accelerate target analysis, as large scale compound libraries can quickly be screened in a cost effective way.
 HTS is a useful tool for assessing for instance pharmacological targets, pharmacologically profiling agonists and antagonists for receptors (such as GPCRs) and enzymes.

 High-throughput screening in drug discovery